Massachusetts family law attorney Kimberley Keyes rounds up the latest news on the judges of the Massachusetts Probate and Family Courts.

 - Baker Acting Quickly on Probate and Family Court Judge Nominations

-On March 29, 2017, Mary Rudolph Black was approved by the Governor’s Counsel by a 6-1 vote.
+On March 29, 2017, Mary Rudolph Black was approved by the Governor’s Council by a 6-1 vote.
 She can now take her seat on the bench as a Massachusetts Probate and Family Court judge.
 Black’s formal appointment is to the Middlesex Probate and Family Court; however, with a lengthy history as a respected Gloucester attorney, it seems likely she will end up at the Essex Probate and Family Court at some point.
 In Massachusetts, Probate and Family Court judges generally rotate between courts for a year or more before taking a permanent seat in a specific county.

-On March 29, 2017, the Governor’s Counsel has approved the early retirement of Judge Abber, who was well known to attorneys in Middlesex and Essex County.
+On March 29, 2017, the Governor’s Council has approved the early retirement of Judge Abber, who was well known to attorneys in Middlesex and Essex County.
 Abber, who was appointed in 2010, was granted early retirement due to medical disability, which will allow him to collect a pension despite serving less than ten years as a judge.

 UPDATE (4/21/2017) – Sadly, we learned today that the recently retired Hon.
 Jeffrey A. Abber has passed away due to the same illness that caused his retirement.

 On March 22, 2017, Governor Back nominated longtime attorney Linda M. Medonis to fill the vacant seat the Suffolk Probate and Family Court.
 The Suffolk seat was left open following the transfer of Hon.
 Kevin R. Connelly to the Plymouth Probate and Family Court.
 A former partner at Prince Lobel Tye, Medonis spent 30 years as a probate and family attorney before taking a post as the Deputy Court Administrator of the Probate and Family Court Department in September 2013.